Table of Contents

 3. Writing Your First Emails

-It’s best to write a couple of emails at once and save them to your autoresponder.
-Otherwise, you’ll have to think about creating content for your emails constantly.
+It’s best to write a couple of emails simultaneously and save them to your autoresponder.
+Otherwise, you’ll have to constantly think about creating content for your emails.

-For a couple of hours, just focus on creating several valuable emails to keep your subscribers engaged.
+Just focus on creating several valuable emails to keep your subscribers engaged for a couple of hours.

 Do you think you can do this?